vgupta123/P-SIF/README.md

 # P-SIF: Document Embeddings using Partition Averaging

 ## Introduction
   - For text classification and information retrieval tasks, text data has to be represented as a fixed dimension vector.
-  - We propose simple feature construction technique named **P-SIF: Document Embeddings using Partition Averaging**
+  - We propose simple feature construction technique named **[P-SIF: Document Embeddings using Partition Averaging](https://vgupta123.github.io/docs/AAAI-GuptaV.3656.pdf)**, accepted to appear at [AAAI 2020](https://aaai.org/Conferences/AAAI-20/).
   - We demonstrate our method through experiments on multi-class classification on 20newsGroup dataset, multi-label text classification on Reuters-21578 dataset, Semantic Textual Similarity Tasks (STS 12-16) and other classification tasks.

 ## Testing